 Power transformers that are rated above 10 MVA are most commonly protected with percentage differential relay (87T) for the purposes of avoiding internal short circuits.
 The 87T-relay has been found to offer important ground and speed phase protection for 2 and 3 winding power transformers [17].
 The relay features an additional harmonics restraint unit in which massive transformer magnetizing inrush is present as well as ratio matching taps.
 The unit prevents relay operation on transformer magnetizing inrush current.
 The second harmonics restraint unit is factory calibrated to restrain 15% second harmonic current, but may be adjusted if required.
-An unrestrained instantaneous unit which operates on magnitude of difference current is provided to back up the percentage differential unit.
-The unit is adjustable from approximately 8 to 20 times tap [18].
+An unrestrained instantaneous unit which operates on magnitude of difference current is provided to back up the percentage differential relay is providing following in Figure 1 [19, 20].
 The characteristic of percentage differential relay is providing following in Figure 1 [19, 20].
 The characteristic In this case the differential current is false, they still can cause a trip in a percentage differential relay.
 Sometimes during energization inrush current is magnetized.
 The situation can also occur during transformer over-excitation, or fault removal, or CT saturation.
 However, recently, algorithms have been developed to avoid the false tripping in percentage differential relays.
 Various techniques such as principal component analysis, fuzzy logic and artificial neural networks helped to to develop these algorithms.
 These techniques have their parameters in Figure 1 are as follows:

-I{diff}: is magnitude of 50 Hz component for differential current.
+$I{diff}$ : is magnitude of 50 Hz component for differential current.

-I{res} : is magnitude of 50 Hz component for restraint current.
+$I{res}$ : is magnitude of 50 Hz component for restraint current.

-I{opl} : is the minimum operation current.

-I{op2} : is the adjusted minimum operating current
+$I{op1}$ : is the minimum operation current. $I{op2}$ : is the adjusted minimum operating current k: gradient of the functional characteristic which are, 10, 20 or 40%.

-$I{res, min}$: is minimum restraint current.
+$I{res, min}$ : is minimum restraint current.